 - Assist the Program Director in general learning and networking activities.

 - Assist in developing grant proposals and reports.

 - Prepare and distribute a monthly email update to funders.

 - Represent CEFG at various meetings.

-- Work with the Program Director to provide members with requested information and support.
+- Work with the Program Director to provide foundations with requested information and support.